ecgreb/attended-install-demo/README.md

 ### Steps to reproduce

-0. Esure the Boxed app is not installed
+0. Ensure the Boxed app is not installed
-1. Build and run the app
+1. Build and run the sample app
 2. Click "Install App" button
-3. When redirected to play store, click "Install" to install the app
+3. When redirected to play store, click "Install" button to install Boxed

 ### Expected Behavior